SeraphimSerapis/SeraphimSerapis/README.md

 ## 👨‍💻 Biography

+Hello there!
+My name is Tim, and for the past ten years, I've been advocating for, serving, and enabling developers across several Developer Relations teams.

-I've been working in Developer Relations for more than 10 years.
-In my current role, I oversee [Community Programs](https://developers.google.com/community), Operations, and Regions for Google's Developer Relations Ecosystem team in Europe.
+In my current role, I oversee [Community Programs](https://developers.google.com/community), Operations, and Regions for Google's Developer Relations Ecosystem team in Europe, Israel, and Russia.
 My favorite technologies are [Flutter](https://github.com/flutter) and anything related to home automation.
+Furthermore, I'm passionate about identity and security technology -- this is why I authored a [book for O'Reilly](http://shop.oreilly.com/product/0636920044376.do) covering best practices for web developers.

-In 2016, Tim authored [a book about web security and identity](http://shop.oreilly.com/product/0636920044376.do) for O'Reilly.
-Before joining Google, he ran PayPal's Developer and Startup Relations team in EMEA and APAC.
+Before joining Google in 2016, I ran PayPal's Developer and Startup Relations team in EMEA and APAC.
+The Developer Relations Ecosystem team prides itself in being a truly global organization that ensures developers' voices are heard and represented -- no matter their background, career stage, or geographic location.

 ## 🎤 Public Speaking